 - Bibliography (no more than two pages)

 - List of publications, exhibitions, and/or presentations (no more than two pages) [optional]

-- A statement from the applicant’s institution (preferably from the applicant’s department chair or dean).
+- A statement from the applicant’s institution (preferably from the applicant’s department chair, director of graduate studies, or dean).
 The provided form asks the institutional representative to confirm that the applicant is a doctoral candidate in good standing and that all requirements for the PhD except the dissertation will be completed by the beginning of fellowship tenure.
-Further, the institutional representative should confirm that 1) the normal academic year tuition payments for the awardee will be waived or will be provided by the awardee's university, and that (2) the university will continue to provide the student with appropriate access to its research resources and facilities.
+Most importantly, the institutional representative should confirm that (1) the normal academic year tuition payments for the awardee will be waived or will be provided by the awardee's university, and that (2) the university will continue to provide the student with appropriate access to its research resources and facilities.
 The person submitting the statement should not be one of the reference letter writers.